-Equipment List for travelling in Nepal – Your trek outfitter will normally provide two person waterproof tents, foam mattresses, and all cooking and eating utensils.
-You will need your own warm clothing, walking shoes, sleeping bag and personal equipment.
+Equipment List for traveling in Nepal – Your trek outfitter will normally provide two-person waterproof tents, foam mattresses, and all cooking and eating utensils.
+You will need your warm clothing, walking shoes, sleeping bag, and personal equipment.
 During the day you will carry your camera, jacket, and water bottle in a rucksack.
 The rest of your equipment, including your sleeping bag, will be carried by porters.
 All hiking will be on trails.
-You will not need any climbing equipment such as ropes, ice axe, or crampons at any time during the trek.
-The equipment check list that follows details the equipment you will need for your trek.
+You will not need any climbing equipment such as ropes, ice axes, or crampons at any time during the trek.
+The equipment checklist that follows details the equipment you will need for your trek.
 Most of these items are available for rent or sale in Kathmandu, but all trekking equipment in Nepal is either used equipment that was sold by other trekkers or mountaineering expeditions or locally made reproductions of internationally known brands.
-The local rucksacks, duffel bags and rain ponchos are inexpensive and will usually stand up to the rigors of a trek or two.
-Don’t be fooled into thinking that you are getting a brand name item, however; most new looking rucksacks available in the bazaar are made in Nepal from imported Korean nylon

 Equipment List for travelling in Nepal Check List

 - Gloves or mittens

 - Sleeping bag, warm to 20 degrees F, either down or fiberfill (or you can rent one in Kathmandu)

 - Parka, down, or fiberfill; a ski jacket is ok

 - Sweater, wool shirt, or acrylic pile jacket.